cube3power/atsd/rule-engine/web-notifications.md

 ### Attachments

-Attachments options are enabled in the rule editor if the capability is implemented by the API of the receiving service.
+Attachment options are displayed in the rule editor if supported by the given notification type.

 ![](images/notify-attach.png)

+#### Attach Portals

-The option `Attach Portals` sends one or more portals when active.
-If a portal is a [template](../portals/portals-overview.md#template-portals), placeholders such as entity, metric, tags will be resolved from the alert time series key.
+The `Attach Portals` option sends one or more portals as an image to the target chat channel/group/user.

+If the selected portal is a [template](../portals/portals-overview.md#template-portals) portal, its entity, metric, and series tags will be resolved from the alert details in the current window.

 ![](images/notify-attach-4.png)

+#### Attach Chart

-The option `Series Chart` sends the default portal for the current metric, entity and tags as an image when active.
+The `Series Chart` option sends the default portal for the metric, entity and series tags in the current window.

 ![](images/notify-attach-1.png)

+#### Attach Details

-The option `Attach Details` sends an alert details table when active.
-It is possible to specify the [format](details-table.md#formats) of the details table or a [Telegram](./notifications/telegram.md) endpoint.
+The `Attach Details` option sends an alert details table as a separate message with a choice of [formats](details-table.md#formats).

 ![](images/notify-attach-2.png)